-The Combined Clinical and Research Training Fellowship Program in Cardiology meets all requirements of the American Board of Internal Medicine (ABIM) for subspecialty certification in cardiovascular disease.
-Completion of the program requires demonstration of competence in general cardiology, including invasive and noninvasive procedural skills.
-The primary goal of our Training Program is to prepare fellows for careers in academic cardiology.
+The Combined Clinical and Scholarly Training Fellowship Program in Cardiology is designed to prepare fellows for careers in academic cardiology as well as clinical excellence.
+Our program meets all requirements of the American Board of Internal Medicine (ABIM) for subspecialty certification in cardiovascular disease.
+Completion requires demonstrated competence in general cardiology, including invasive and noninvasive procedures.

 Learn more about training in clinical cardiology.

-Fellows on the Physician Scientist Track complete four or five years of training, which includes two or three years of basic research following the two-year core curriculum in clinical cardiology.
+Fellows on the Physician Scientist Track complete the 2-year core curriculum in clinical cardiology followed by 2-3 years of basic research.
 Upon successful completion of training, the Physician Scientist will be competitive for a career combining basic research with general clinical cardiology at a major academic medical center.

 “Research First” Training

-Fellows on either the Clinical Scholar or Physician Scientist pathway may elect to do the research component of the Combined Clinical and Research Training Fellowship first, followed by the two-year core curriculum in clinical cardiology.
-In this program, fellows complete either two or three years of research before beginning clinical training.
-The outpatient continuity clinic begins during the final research year, so that the fellow is board eligible following the two clinical years.
+In this program, fellows complete 2-3 years of research before embarking on the 2-year core curriculum in clinical cardiology.
+The outpatient continuity clinic begins during the final research year, so that the fellow is board-eligible at the end of the two clinical years.
+This program is available in both the Clinical Scholar or Physician Scientist tracks.
 Fellows interested in this pathway should have a clearly defined research program and mentor identified, and should communicate in advance about their interest in this pathway.

 An NIH-sponsored T32 training grant is available to support fellows committing to two or more years of research on any of the pathways described above.